 In order to guarantee that ABET requirements regarding minimum numbers of engineering credits are met, at least 6 of 12 credits of Concentration Electives must be in an engineering course.
-In addition, at least two of the courses must be chosen under the specific concentration selected.
-If an Honors Thesis or Directed Study is selected, it must be within the concentration chosen as well.
 Note that not all 5995 courses may count for Engineering Credit.
 Please discuss with the Undergraduate Chair if you are electing one of these courses.